 The Trustee has determined to outsource a range of material business activities, refer to our list of material service providers (PDF, 41 KB) for details.

 As an industry superannuation fund, Catholic Super is run only to benefit members.
 Catholic Super’s remuneration practices reflect this, with the need to resource the fund in order to provide high quality service to members.

-View a summary of the Board of Directors and Executive Officers remuneration (PDF, 53 KB).
+View a summary of the Board of Directors and Executive Officers remuneration for the year ended 30 June 2019 (PDF, 53 KB).